 Selling Skills Training: Cross Selling and Upselling

-One of the most underutilized weapons in a field sales rep’s arsenal is the product upsell.
+One of the most underutilized sales training ideas and weapons in a field sales rep’s arsenal is the product upsell.
 Too often you’ll find that once an initial contract has been signed, that’s it.
 Your team may make the odd check-in if there’s been a problem with an order, or a faulty piece of equipment, just to ensure things run smoothly, but that’s it.

 The problem is they are leaving a lot of potential money on the table.